• Skip to main content

 Other than serving as the municipal water supply, Standley Lake Regional Park is also open for recreational use.
 Activities such as camping, hiking, bicycling, and wildlife viewing are some of the activities that could be enjoyed within the park premises.
 Visitors are also welcome to fish and ride their powerboat in the lake (by permit only).

-There is a fee to enter the park but free parking is available until sunset.
-There are different fee setups for different access types like bringing your own paddle craft.
-Annual passes are also available with special fees for seniors, handicapped individuals, vets, or active military.
+There is a fee to enter the park, but free parking is available until sunset.
+There are different fee setups for different access types, like bringing your own paddle craft.
+Annual passes are also available with special fees for seniors, handicapped individuals, veterans, or active military.

-Park rules and regulations are set in place for a more peaceful and pleasant experience for all visitors of the park.
+Park rules and regulations are set in place for a more peaceful and pleasant experience for all visitors to the park.
 All guests are expected to abide by these rules and regulations.

 Biking: Shared use with the hiking trails.